SeqWare/seqware/README.md

 When this is complete:

-    export MAVEN_OPTS="-Xmx1024m -XX:MaxPermSize=512m" (ensures enough memory for integration tests) mvn clean install -DskipITs=false # (runs all unit tests and ntegration tests that only require postgres as a prerequisite) mvn clean install -DskipITs=false -P extITs # (runs all unit tests and all integration tests including those that require Condor/Globus/Pegasus)
+    export MAVEN_OPTS="-Xmx1024m -XX:MaxPermSize=512m" (ensures enough memory for integration tests) mvn clean install -DskipITs=false # (runs all unit tests and integration tests that only require postgres as a prerequisite) mvn clean install -DskipITs=false -P extITs # (runs all unit tests and all integration tests including those that require Condor/Globus/Pegasus)

 In the last case, the extended integration tests profile is used to trigger integration tests that run our command line utilities.